MelvinPeepers/app-sleeptracker/README.md

 Created the frontend for a Sleep Tracker app using an API that was supplied by an instructor.

 Implemented signup and login pages

-## Goal

-Create an app to log hours of sleep in 1 week.
+Created app to log hours of sleep

 ## Skills:

-JavaScript,
-React,
+JavaScript
+React
 Redux

-## Supplied API:
+## API

 http://sleeptracker.surge.sh

+## Goal:

+Implemented signup and login pages
+Created app to log hours of sleep

-## Website
+## Live Site

 https://app-sleeptracker-july.netlify.app